-The name of the Project, Adavu, is the word for a basic dance step in a form of traditional Indian dance.
+The name Adavu is the word for a basic dance step in a form of traditional Indian dance.
 Each step is learned individually, before being combined into a beautiful and expressive dance; a dance made even more powerful when others join in.

 Adavu’s strapline is ‘Small Steps, Transforming Lives’.
 Many people find the issue of modern slavery overwhelming; the name Adavu is a reminder that whether we are victims, survivors, practitioners or community members, modern slavery is a deeply complex issue which can only be tackled one step at a time; and in collaboration.

-In this light, the values of the Adavu Project, in line with the Birmingham Methodist District, are to be a good neighbour to people in need and to challenge injustice.
+In this light, the values of Adavu, in line with its roots in the Birmingham Methodist District, are to be a good neighbour to people in need and to challenge injustice.
 The following values also underpin our work:

 - Each person has a value and dignity that comes directly from God’s creation, in God’s own image and likeness and therefore we believe modern slavery and all forms of exploitation are an affront to God’s will